branislavjenco/satellites/readme.txt

 	- by clicking on an orbit, to show all the information about the corresponding satellite, because of time constraints I could not make this in time (raycasting a particular orbit is implemented)

 Known bugs
-	- the legend can interect with the pie chart slightly on certain resolutions
+	- the legend can overlap with the pie chart slightly on certain resolutions